Who Shot Johnny Rock?

-Who Shot Johnny Rock? is a live-action full-motion video laserdisc video game produced by American Laser Games and released for the arcades in 1991, and then for the DOS, Sega CD, 3DO and CD-i platforms around 1994.
-As part of a series of similar-styled games released by the company, Who Shot Johnny Rock? introduces a different setting than most of the others, while maintaining almost identical gameplay.
+Who Shot Johnny Rock? is a full-motion video laserdisc video game produced by American Laser Games and released for arcades in 1991.
+Versions followed for MS-DOS, Sega CD, 3DO and CD-i.
+Part of a series of similar-styled games released by the company, Who Shot Johnny Rock? introduces a different setting than most of the others, while maintaining almost identical gameplay.
 The game was re-released by Digital Leisure around 2003 with updated video and sound, in addition to several bonus options.

 Plot

-The game is set in a Hollywood version of 1930s Chicago, where one plays a private detective that has been hired to find out who murdered a nightclub singer named Johnny Rock.
+The game is set in a Hollywood version of 1930s Chicago, where the player takes on the role of a private detective hired to find out who murdered nightclub singer Johnny Rock.
 The player must attempt to reach Johnny Rock's killer, shooting villains and interrogating individuals.
 The game takes the player through the gangs of four gangsters with suggestive names - Measles, Mumps, Smallpox, and Lockjaw Lil, each of whom knew Rock and are suspects in his murder - and locations such as a warehouse, a pool hall, a garage and a casino.

 Gameplay

 As is the case with other American Laser Games releases, the game is played from a first-person perspective of the player watching the full motion video, listening to the various characters and shooting the right enemies at the right times with a powerful Tommy gun.
 Most other games produced by the company - with minor exceptions such as The Last Bounty Hunter, where the player can use a shotgun for a limited amount of time - feature no more than a simple pistol, which must be used to eliminate successive foes.
 The player character narrates the story.

 Unlike previous games, such as Mad Dog McCree and Crime Patrol, the player's Tommy gun does not need to be reloaded, but one does need to buy extra ammunition.
 Also, when health is lost, the player must purchase extra lives from the city doctor.
 If money runs out, the game is over.
 The player must also try to avoid hitting innocent bystanders, as doing so results in having to pay funeral expenses.
 The doctor also gives advice (usually fake) and criticizes the player's actions.

 Along the way, the player must collect clues, which will eventually allow the player to determine Johnny Rock's murderer.
 One of the final sequences takes place in Rock's mansion, where a final clue will point to the killer, who must be defeated and apprehended to win the game.
 The identity of the killer is determined randomly on each playthrough from one of the four suspected gangsters.

-As in most rail shooters by American Laser Games, the DOS and 3DO versions include mouse and light gun support.
+As in most rail shooters by American Laser Games, the MS-DOS and 3DO versions include mouse and light gun support.
 The Sega CD version supports the Konami Justifier light gun.